The Honours+ Student Manual

 Welcome to Honours+

 Dear Honours+ Student,

-Over the course of six months, participating in the Honours+ programme will offer you plenty of opportunities to challenge yourself, further develop useful academic and professional skills, and explore other academic fields and disciplines in order to broaden your knowledge and expand your academic mindset.
+Over the course of six months, participating in the Honours+ programme will offer you plenty of opportunities to challenge yourself, further develop useful academic and personal skills, and explore other academic fields and disciplines in order to broaden your knowledge and expand your academic mind-set.

-We have been working hard to organize and coordinate a highly educational but also a fun programme for you and hope you are excited about participating as we are about creating an optimized learning environment for you to flourish in.
-Honours+ is centrally coordinated by EDLAB, Maastricht University’s institute dedicated to education innovation at UM.
+We have been working hard to organize and coordinate a highly educational but also fun programme for you and hope you are as excited about participating as we are about creating an optimized learning environment for you to flourish in.
+Honours+ is centrally coordinated by EDLAB, Maastricht University’s institute for teaching and learning.

 In this student handbook, you will find everything you will need to make your Honours+ experience a grand success.
 We advise you to read it carefully and make sure you are familiar with the information at all times.